Raj217/Whisper/backend/Readme.md

 **Description:**

 - Current heart of the data of the API
-- Starts a timer which automatically triggers itself(this route) i.e. once initated, at random interval(bounded: current between 30 and 45 mins) will call itself and will add data for the next scraping page
+- Starts a timer which automatically triggers itself(this route) i.e. once initated, at random interval(bounded: can be adjusted from the parameters passed) will call itself and will add data for the next scraping page
 - while doing so it lets others know that isMaintainanceActive flag is set to true
 - It automatically gets the tags stored in the state from previous scrape
 - After every call it returns the time when will it be called next